Sabuja-GH/Stock-price-prediction/README.md

 # Stock price prediction

-Here we use a LSTM model which is the artificial repairing recurrent neural network the model will be trained on stock price of Google from 2012-2016 and vdp test upon stock price of Google on the month of January 2017.
+Here we use a LSTM model which is the artificial recurrent neural network(RNN).The model will be trained on stock price of Google from 2012-2016 and vdp test upon stock price of Google on the month of January 2017.

 ### PREPROCESSING